ckolluru/endothelial-cell-seg/README.md

 code files
 ```

 The code allows for pre-training the network to segment neurons in electron microscopy images.
 This is an optional step, and can be useful since the electron microscopy images look similar to our endothelial cell image dataset.
 Moreover, the network, U-Net was originally proposed to segment such images.
-Training and testing images for this dataset are in the `\neuronal` folder.
+Training and testing images and labels for this dataset are in the `\neuronal` folder.

 Images related to the endothelial cells are present in the `\EC` folder.
 Both `\EC` and `\neuronal` folders have the following folder organization.
 Both consist of training and testing images (in `\train` and `\test` folders respectively). `\neuronal` images were cropped to (256, 256) to match the `\EC` image size.
 The cropped `\neuronal` images are in `\train_crop` and `\test_crop` respectively.